 12 Top-Rated Tourist Attractions in Portsmouth

-Afterwards, visit the Royal Naval Museum, where you'll find numerous mementos relating to Nelson and seafaring in the 18th century, including a splendid 46-foot panoramic painting by William Lionel Wyllie recording the course of the battle.
+Afterwards, visit the nearby National Museum of the Royal Navy.
+Here, you'll find numerous mementos relating to Nelson and seafaring in the 18th century, including a splendid 46-foot panoramic painting by William Lionel Wyllie recording the course of the battle.

 The famed Mary Rose, part of Henry VIII's fleet, is a ship of great historical interest.
 This four-deck vessel with its 91 bronze cannons was built in 1509 and enlarged to 700 tons in 1536.
 In 1545, during a sea battle against the French, it sank just a mile and a quarter from its homeport in the Solent.

 Lifted from the bottom of the Solent in 1982, the remains of the vessel, consisting largely of sections of her hull, are now on display at the Mary Rose Museum.

 In addition to seeing the formidable hull (now dry and preserved) up close, visitors can spend time exploring displays of some of the more than 26,000 rare artifacts discovered in the wreck, including personal items belonging to the crew, along with musical instruments and tools.

 Address: No 3 Dock, Main Road, HM Naval Base, Portsmouth